Computer science: Computer systems

-Computer architecture and organization
+Computer architecture and microarchitecture

 Computer architecture, or digital computer organization, is the conceptual design and fundamental operational structure of a computer system.
 It focuses largely on the way by which the central processing unit performs internally and accesses addresses in memory.
 Computer engineers study computational logic and design of computer hardware, from individual processor components, microcontrollers, personal computers to supercomputers and embedded systems.
-The term "architecture" in computer literature can be traced to the work of Lyle R. Johnson and Frederick P. Brooks, Jr., members of the Machine Organization department in IBM's main research center in 1959.
+The term "architecture" in computer literature can be traced to the work of Lyle R. Johnson and Frederick P. Brooks Jr., members of the Machine Organization department in IBM's main research center in 1959.

 Concurrent, parallel and distributed computing

 Concurrency is a property of systems in which several computations are executing simultaneously, and potentially interacting with each other.
-A number of mathematical models have been developed for general concurrent computation including Petri nets, process calculi and the Parallel Random Access Machine model.
+A number of mathematical models have been developed for general concurrent computation including Petri nets, process calculi and the parallel random access machine model.
 When multiple computers are connected in a network while using concurrency, this is known as a distributed system.
 Computers within that distributed system have their own private memory, and information can be exchanged to achieve common goals.

 Computer networks

-This branch of computer science aims to manage networks between computers worldwide.
+This branch of computer science aims studies the construction and behavior of computer networks.
+It addresses their performance, resilience, security, scalability, and cost-effectiveness, along with the variety of services they can provide.